hundredrabbits/thebook/north_pacific_logbook.md

 The day before we sailed to mainland Japan, a friend that we met in Chichijima gave us homemade onigiri for the trip.
 The weather was very bad.
 We couldn't cook.
 We were glad to have the rice balls, as it was an easy and quick meal.
 In the 17th century, samurai carried them while on the road, but the origin of onigiri goes back even further, to a time before the Japanese used chopsticks.
 Molding the rice into balls made it easier to handle with your hands.
 This is convenient snack for sailors too, as one of two hands is often busy holding onto a railing.

 Despite not being hungry, we ate raw snap peas as a snack.
 The texture was weird in our mouths.
 Devine made spicy ramen, which were very, very spicy.
 I couldn't finish my bowl.
-We had a grapefruit for desert, and made a mess on deck trying to pry it apart.
+We had a grapefruit for dessert, and made a mess on deck trying to pry it apart.
 The deck had red on it for a while afterwards.

 ##### 1700
 We check the weather again.
 We don't normally check it twice a day as it eats up data, but the weather was changing fast.
 We wanted to know what was going on.
 We're glad we looked, as the wind was set to increase by a lot.
 If we hadn't checked, we might not have set the second reef point in our mainsail.
 The last thing we want in this ocean is to have too much canvas up.
 Shaking out a reef is easier than putting one in during high winds.
 Our mainsail didn't used to have a third reef, we had a new one made and asked to include this in its design.
 We're glad we did.